 Each student shall complete a Departmental Special Project.

 Additional COURSES OUTSIDE the Developmental Psychology Program taken for 1-3 points each.
-(To meet the College breadth requirement, students must take a total of six points outside the program, by any combination of courses).
+(To meet the College breadth requirement, students must take a total of six points in Teachers College courses outside the program, by any combination of courses).

 One ELECTIVE COURSE selected in consultation with an advisor.